rspraymond/wp-discord/wp-discord/README.txt

 == Changelog ==

+= 0.2.2 =
+* Force widget box sizing for themes without it

 = 0.2.1 =
 * Update contributors
 * Update widget config screenshot

 = 0.2.0 =
-* Add ability to declare how many online members should be shown in widget.
+* Add ability to declare how many online members should be shown in widget

 = 0.1.3 =
-* CSS Fixes to prevent wordpress conflicts.
+* CSS Fixes to prevent wordpress conflicts

 = 0.1.2 =
 * Fix stable tag

 = 0.1.1 =
-* Fix layout of shortcode button.
+* Fix layout of shortcode button

 = 0.1.0 =
 * Widget Release